-If Social Security determines that you are in a bracket that requires a higher premium, you will receive a letter from them informing you of what your premium will be.
+If Social Security determines that you are in a bracket that will trigger a Part B premium penalty, you will receive a letter from them informing you of what your premium will be.
 They will also include an explanation of your Medicare Part B premium penalty.
 If you disagree with their assessment, you can then file a Request for Reconsideration.

 Situations That May Qualify You For a Lower Part B Premium